Setting Up the Secondary Navigation Menu (Header Type 5)

 }

-Header Type 6 typically places the secondary menu on the right side of the header.
-To adjust its alignment:
+Header Type 5 typically places the secondary menu on the right side of the header.
+To adjust its alignment, you can use custom CSS like this:

 .header_type6 .wpresidence_header_6_secondary_menu {